 Springhouse Films recently completed a short film for Philabundance, the Delaware Valley’s largest hunger relief organization.
-The film is intended to raise general public awareness of the increasing problem of hunger and to activate individuals, corporations & organizations to join Philabundance in making a difference by donating time or money to the cause.
+The film is intended to raise general public awareness of the increasing problem of hunger and to activate individuals, corporations & organizations to join Philabundance in making a difference by donating food, time or money to the cause.

 Direct neighborhood distribution programs such as Fresh For All, Community Food Center and Philabundance Community Kitchen are highlighted in the film through interviews with staff, volunteers and neighbors who utilize these programs.
 WMMR’s Preston Elliot and Steve Morrison also discuss the success of their Camp Out for Hunger event, which benefits Philabundance.

 The Springhouse team worked with Philabundance Marketing Manager Shira Rosenwald and Director of Marketing & Communications Marlo DelSordo to produce a film that would encapsulate the spirit and mission of the organization.

 Erik Freeland commented about the production approach, “We took our time getting the shots that make this film so strong.
 Owning our gear and smart small-footprint production gave us the flexibility to adapt to challengingfilming conditions and movable schedules.”